orpazush/projects/jump_in/README.md

      for example - 'rabbit1 8' or 'fox2 2'

  * Game options:
-  - 1. 'solve' - to automatically solve the level\n"
+  - 1. 'solve' - to automatically solve the level
-  - 2. 'rules' - to print the rules\n"
+  - 2. 'rules' - to print the rules
-  - 3. 'quit' - to quit the game\n"
+  - 3. 'quit' - to quit the game
-  - 4. 'undo' - to cancel the last movement\n"
+  - 4. 'undo' - to cancel the last movement
  *
  * Parts Rules:
    - Mushrooms - are stationary & cannot be moved (1 space)